lianqiw/maos/docs/42_telemetry.md

-/*
-  Copyright 2009-2021 Lianqi Wang <lianqiw-at-tmt-dot-org>

-  This file is part of Multithreaded Adaptive Optics Simulator (MAOS).

-  MAOS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-  MAOS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-  You should have received a copy of the GNU General Public License along with MAOS.
-If not, see <http://www.gnu.org/licenses/>.
-*/
-/**
 \page page40_results
 \section telemetry Telemetry Data

 Depending on parameters enabled, the simulation telemetry data will be saved to files in the simulation folder.
 The following describes them in detail.
 Notice that save.grad, save.gradgeom, save.ints and save.wfsopd takes values
 of 1, 2 or 3, where 1 means saving for all wfs, 2 means saving for only high order wfs and 3 means saving for lower order wfs.

 Name convention: the last number after underscore is the seed.
 The following shows results for seed1.
 When there are multiple wfs or science fields, we only show the results for the first.

 Many of the results contains a cell array of length \c nsim (number of simulation steps), whenever that makes sense.

 The data regarding the DM commands are all defined on the actuator grid \c aloc.

 The second column of the tables shows which option in \c dbg.conf enables the save of this data.

 The suffix of the file names are removed.

 File name          |Option to enable | Description